 Why isn't screening available for all cancers?

+Currently the UK has 3 national screening programmes - bowel, breast and cervical.
 Screening programmes can only be set up for a particular cancer type if it will save lives without too much risk.
-For the current UK bowel, breast and cervical screening programmes there is evidence that this is the case.
+For the current UK programmes there is evidence that this is the case.

 A screening programme needs to have a good enough test for it to work.
 This test must: